alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

 .. image:: ../figures/01_Intro/portal_vm_step9.png

 8. On the "Disks" tab at the top of the pane, we can define the type of storage to attach to the VM.
-   We are going to use "Standard SSD" from the drop-down menu.
+   We are going to use "Standard HDD" from the drop-down menu.

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Info:** Azure storage                                                                                                                                                                         |